ryuryu-ymj/mannot/src/mark.typ

   /// The content to be marked within a math block. -> content body,
   /// An optional tag used to identify the marked content for later annotations.
+  /// The argument name `tag` can be omitted.
   /// -> none | label
   tag: none,
   /// An optional color for the text and later annotations.
   /// If set to `auto`, it defaults to the text fill color.
+  /// The argument name `color` can be omitted.
   /// -> auto | color
   color: auto,
   /// How much to expand the marking box size without affecting the layout.